apache/cloudstack-documentation/source/adminguide/networking/multiple_subnets_in_shared_network.rst

 #.
 In the left navigation, choose Infrastructure.

 #.
-On Zones, click View More, then click the zone to which you want to
-   work with..
+Click Zones and select the zone you'd like to modify.

 #.
 Click Physical Network.